 If your sales are not where you want them to be and you are not 100% confident that you have the Right Sales Manager running your team, I encourage you to do this assessment.

 A small investment of time and money can prevent years of missed numbers, unwanted employee turnover, and missed opportunities.

 If you’re wondering if you are the Right Sales Manager, I applaud you for reading my blog and trying to learn more.
 Many of us have felt uncertain about our abilities – especially when we were new on the job.

-Feel free to reach out to me via the blog comments or the CONTACT page if you’d like to discuss a specific situation or concern.
+Feel free to reach out to me if you’d like to discuss a specific situation or concern.

 If you want some help building your sales team or improving sales, contact me here.
 I’d love to hear from you.